-Phaedra has performed many times internationally in the United States, Senegal, India, Great Britain, Greece, Germany, Spain, Russia, Thailand, France, Belgium, Italy, Ukraine, Switzerland, Austria, the United Emirates and the Dutch Antilles.
+Phaedra has performed many times internationally in the United States, Japan, Senegal, India, Great Britain, Greece, Cuba, Germany, Spain, Russia, Thailand, France, Belgium, Italy, Ukraine, Switzerland, Austria, the United Emirates and the Dutch Antilles.
 Her jazz trio toured in both Japan and the United States where a New York-newspaper dubbed her ‘The Dutch Sting’ and ‘Angel from the Netherlands’ after seeing her performance.

 Phaedra is endorser of Aguilar Amps, writes for bass guitar magazine ‘De Bassist’ since 2007.

 In 2016 Phaedra won the poll in magazine ‘De Gitarist’, being ‘The Best Jazz/Fusion bassist of the Benelux.’